zulip/zulip/docs/development/authentication.md

 methods](../production/authentication-methods.md) for testing in a development environment.

-Because many of these authentication methods involve a complex interaction between Zulip, an external service, and the user's browser, and particularly because browsers can (rightly!) be picky about the identity of sites you interact with, the preferred way to set them up in a development environment is provide the secret keys for these authentication methods in your development so that you can go through the real flow.
+Many of these authentication methods involve a complex interaction between Zulip, an external service, and the user's browser.
+Because browsers can (rightly!) be picky about the identity of sites you interact with, the preferred way to set up authentication methods in a development environment is provide secret keys so that you can go through the real flow.

 The steps to do this are a variation of the steps discussed in the production docs and `docs/prod_settings_template.py`.
 The main differences here are driven by the fact that `dev_settings.py` is in Git, so it can be inconvenient to put secrets there.
-As a result, in the development environmentm, we allow providing those values in the untracked file `zproject/dev-secrets.conf`, using the standard lower-case naming convention for that file.
+As a result, in the development environment, we allow providing secret keys in the untracked file `zproject/dev-secrets.conf`, using the standard lower-case naming convention in that file.

 Below, we document the procedure for each of the major authentication methods supported by Zulip.